 Gross Profit Margin Formula = Gross Profit/ Revenue

 Let us understand the concept of finding gross profit percentage with the help of a couple of examples.

 Honey Chocolate Ltd. has the following information in its income statement: –

 - Cost of Goods Sold – $280,000

-Find out the gross margin of the year.
+Find out the year’s gross margin.

-First of all, we need to find out the gross profit of Honey Chocolate Ltd.
+First, we need to find out the gross profit of Honey Chocolate Ltd.

 - Gross Profit = (Net Sales – Cost of Goods Sold) = ($400,000 – $280,000) = $120,000.

-Using the gross profit margin formula, we get –
+Using the gross profit margin formula, we get: –

 - Gross Margin = Gross Profit / Revenue * 100